jvelilla/ReactWebPackEWF/Readme.md

 ## Setup React App.

-First lets create our project folder, were we will have our React application.
+First things first, let's create our project folder, where we will have our React application.

 ```
 mkdir react_app